-We’re going to start with burgers, because they’re almost universal, and because we’ve seen internet wars break out over which are the best in town.
-Starting with the most eclectic, Burger Gourmand on Sok San Road is what happens when the French get their hands on something as simple as a meat sandwich.
-Using homemade buns, they make them with beef, as you’d expect, but then they make them with duck, and lamb, and chicken, and pork, and for a rather unbeatable flourish, with foie gras.
+We’re going to start with burgers, because we’ve seen internet wars break out over which are the best in town.
+Burger Gourmand on Sok San Road is what happens when the French get their hands on something as simple as a meat sandwich.
+Using homemade buns, they make them with beef, as you’d expect, but they also make them with duck, and lamb, and chicken, and pork, and for a rather unbeatable flourish, with foie gras.
 You can’t top that… unless, of course, you’re adding the caramelised shallots.
 Their French fries are top notch too.

 Another practitioner of the pure art of the burger is Jungle Burger on the other side of the river.
 This is a great little sports bar that also serves up some of the most competitive burgers in town.
 Their aptly-named Burg Khalifa is an feast for even the most famished of eaters, and the rest aren’t for the delicate either.
 The menu also mixes in Khmer classics, salads, pizzas, sandwiches, and this is one of the few places in town where you can pick up a pie.
 And pork scratchings.
 Should have mentioned those before…

 Abacus Garden Restaurant on the road to the airport is also frequently touted for having the best burger

 in Siem Reap, an incredibly good value $10 sandwich of beef and magic, but they’re better known for their carefully thought-out set of French classics, sometimes with a little local twist.
 It is the grand dame of Siem Reap French fine dining, but she’s still sexy as hell, either inside with air-con or on the garden terrace.